Abdullah-AlHousni/abdullah-projects/README.md

 ﻿# Chirp MVP

 Chirp is a social media MVP where users can sign up, share 280-character updates, attach optimized media, and engage with likes, comments, rechirps (retweets), and fact checks.
-The stack is a TypeScript Express API (PostgreSQL + Prisma + AWS S3) paired with a React + Tailwind frontend powered by React Query.
+The stack is a TypeScript Express API (PostgreSQL + Prisma + AWS S3 + Gemini) paired with a React + Tailwind frontend powered by React Query.

 ## Repository Layout